CRCA Orchard Beach Criterium

 - 1999: Toni Germanotta (CRCA/Polo Sport)

 Images from the 2017 CRCA Orchard Beach Criterium

 2018 CRCA Zach Koop Memorial Crit at Orchard Beach Technical Guide

 Important Race Notes

-• While we will make every effort to have the Parks Department open the Orchard Beach restrooms prior to the start of racing, we cannot guarantee their availability in the morning – please plan accordingly
+- While we will make every effort to have the Parks Department open the Orchard Beach restrooms prior to the start of racing, we cannot guarantee their availability early in the morning – please plan accordingly

 Race Location and Transportation

-• The start / finish line will be located on the north straight away approximately 2/3rds down the straight away (the final corner will be the sweeping turn at the east end of the course)
+- The start / finish line will be located on the south straight away approximately 2/3rds down the straight away.

 - Staging will take place in the small parking lot directly off the corner on the northeast portion of the course

 - The entire course will be closed to traffic